Invaders (comics)

-The Invaders is the name of two fictional superhero teams appearing in American comic books published by Marvel Comics.
+The Invaders is the name of two superhero teams appearing in American comic books published by Marvel Comics.

 Publication history

 The original team was created by writer Roy Thomas and artist Sal Buscema in The Avengers #71 (December 1969).

 A present-day incarnation was introduced by writer Chuck Austen and artist Scott Kolins in The Avengers (vol. 3) #82 (July 2004).

 Fictional team history

-The prototype for the Invaders, the All-Winners Squad, created by publisher Martin Goodman and scripter Bill Finger, was an actual historic Golden Age comic book feature with only two appearances, in All Winners Comics #19 (Fall 1946) and #21 (Winter 1947; there was no issue #20).
+The prototype for the Invaders, the All-Winners Squad, created by publisher Martin Goodman and scripter Bill Finger, was a comic book feature published in the Golden Age with only two appearances, in All Winners Comics #19 (Fall 1946) and #21 (Winter 1947; there was no issue #20).

 This team had much of the same membership as the Invaders, but had its adventures in the post–World War II era, the time that their adventures were published.

 This group was also notable as its members did not entirely get along, prefiguring the internal conflicts of the Fantastic Four in the 1960s.